-- When the engine is cold, it needs to be warmed up. - If the engine does not start on the first try, repeat the procedure.
+- When the engine is cold, it needs to be warmed up.
+For further information, see page 16. - If the engine does not start on the first try, repeat the procedure.
 If the engine fails to start after 4 or 5 tries, open the throttle a small amount (between 1/8 and 1/4) and try again.
 Also if the engine is warm and fails to start, open the throttle a same amount and try to start the engine again.